ollama/ollama/docs/quantize.md

  [`git clone https://github.com/ggerganov/llama.cpp.git`](https://github.com/ggerganov/llama.cpp.git)
     1. If you don't have git installed, download this zip file and unzip it to that location: https://github.com/ggerganov/llama.cpp/archive/refs/heads/master.zip
 3. Install the Python dependencies: `pip install torch transformers sentencepiece`
+4. Run 'make' to build the project and the quantize executable.

 ### Convert the model to GGUF